 A Quick Guide to Spending 24 Hours in Rome

 This and the next few posts are dedicated to the end of my Eurotrip in Rome, Italy.
-If you recall, I spent a little over 24 hours in Rome after spending family and solo time in London and Paris respectively.
-About two months before leaving, I arranged a flight from NYC to London on Virgin Atlantic and Rome back to NYC on Alitalia for under $400, making flight arrangements between countries.
+If you recall, I spent just over 24 hours in Rome, Italy, after an incredible time with family in London and a solo adventure in Paris.
+Two months before leaving, I arranged my flights: NYC to London on Virgin Atlantic and Rome back to NYC on Alitalia—all for under $400.

 Traveling from Paris to Rome